 Rheumatoid arthritis can raise your risk for cancer

 Lung cancer, lymphoma, and multiple myeloma are more common in people with RA, partly due to inflammation and partly because RA drugs suppress the immune system.
 The link could also be less cause-and-effect, notes Dr. Marchetta.
 Smoking is known to increase the risk for both RA and certain forms of lymphoma, she notes.

-Serious about butting out for good?
-These are the best ways to stop smoking.
+Serious about quitting for good?
+Here are the best ways to stop smoking.

 Nerve stimulation could reduce joint damage

 In one small study, when patients with rheumatoid arthritis were zapped with mild electrical current to the vagus nerve (which passes through your neck to your abdomen), the charge reduced their levels of TNF, the same inflammatory protein targeted by TNF inhibitors.
 Some also had less swelling and tenderness.
 “This research is still in clinical trials, but it’s very exciting,” says Dr. Marchetta.

 Psoriatic arthritis (PsA) is not RA

 Psoriatic arthritis is a form of inflammatory arthritis often misdiagnosed as rheumatoid arthritis, but the cause and many treatments are different.
 “The key distinction is that only patients who have psoriasis develop psoriatic arthritis,” says Dr. Marchetta.
 Also, RA symptoms tend to be symmetrical—you have the same joint pain on both sides—while psoriatic arthritis symptoms can be asymmetric.
 Until 2013, the medications approved by the FDA to treat psoriatic arthritis were RA drugs.
 Since then, several new treatments for those with PsA have become available.

 PsA sufferers are more likely to have irritable bowel syndrome